Azure/fleet/docs/concepts/SafeRollout/README.md

 We only mark a `DaemonSet` as available when all its pods are running, ready and updated according to the latest spec.

 #### StatefulSet
-We only mark a `StatefulSet` as available when all its pods are running, ready and updated according to the latest spec.
+We only mark a `StatefulSet` as available when all its pods are running, ready and updated according to the latest revision.

 #### Job
+We only mark a `Job` as available when it has at least one succeeded pod or one ready pod.

 #### Service
+For `Service` based on the service type the availability is determined as follows:

+- For `ClusterIP` & `NodePort` service, we mark it as available when a cluster IP is assigned.
+- For `LoadBalancer` service, we mark it as available when a `LoadBalancerIngress` has been assigned along with an IP or Hostname.
+- For `ExternalName` service, we don't know how to determine the availability.

 #### Data only objects

+For the objects described below since they are a data resource we mark them as available immediately after creation,

+- Namespace
+- Secret
+- ConfigMap
+- Role
+- ClusterRole
+- RoleBinding
+- ClusterRoleBinding